LionSec/xerosploit/README.md

-Manual Instalation (If in any case above mathod does't work for you, try following steps):
+Manual Setup (If in any case above mathod does't work for you, try following steps):
 =
     Add Debian Repository:
     $ sudo nano /etc/apt/sources.list